Convenience store: Japan

 According to the Japan Franchise Association's data for July 2021, there are 55,931 convenience stores in Japan.
 7-Eleven leads the market with 12,467 stores, followed by: Lawson (9,562) and FamilyMart (7,604).
-Other operators include Circle K Sunkus (acquired by Family Mart in 2016; now defunct), Daily Yamazaki, Ministop, Am/Pm Japan (acquired by Family Mart in 2009; now defunct), Poplar, Coco Store (acquired by Family Mart in 2015; now defunct) and Seicomart.
+Other operators include Circle K Sunkus (acquired by Family Mart in 2016; now defunct), Daily Yamazaki, Ministop, Am/Pm Japan (acquired by Family Mart in 2009; now defunct), Poplar, Cocostore (acquired by Family Mart in 2015; now defunct) and Seicomart.
 Many items available in larger supermarkets can be found in Japanese convenience stores, though the selection is usually smaller.
 As well, the following additional services are also commonly available: